 Make a short list of texts from your past, even better if you can select particular passages or moments that meant something to you.
 Without necessarily revisiting the book (you can do that later), start writing about your relationship to it, in narrative terms.
 When did you read it?
 What was your life at the time?
 Write a scene of your reading it, replete with all the ways it made you feel.
 Then, consider why you needed it at that particular time.
 Follow it from there—feeling free to depart from the text.

 Man’s Search for Meaning by Viktor Frankl has been a monumental text in my little life.
 I first read it when I was 16 and it reached me in the midst of a horrible time in my life.
 Every adult seemed to only want to give me surface level answers and cliches rather than jumping into the thick of things alongside me.
 I was fortunate to have a lovely therapist but that didn’t do enough to counterbalance against the lack of depth I felt elsewhere.
 The book came at the perfect time and filled my craving.
 To find out that someone out there thought suffering was meaningful was a massive, life saving relief.
-I exhaled reading it and wrote, “I’M OKAY” in all caps in my journal after I finished reading it.
+I exhaled after reading it and wrote, “I’M OKAY” in all caps in my journal.

 “Those who have a ‘why’ to live, can bear with almost any ‘how’.” ― Viktor E. Frankl